Pneumatic Fittings: Pipes, Tubes and Hoses

-The outer sleeve is connected to the inner (ball) fitting via the ball and sleeve fittings.
+The ball and sleeve fittings connect the outer sleeve to the inner (ball) fitting.
 The outer sleeve retracts to connect and disconnect the two ends of the fitting.

-All types of fittings which use compressive force to connect the vessel to the fitting are classified as compression fittings.
+All types of fittings, which use compressive force to connect the vessel to the fitting, are classified as compression fittings.

 Standard Compression Fittings

-Generally, the compression is made by tightening a nut onto the fitting over the piping and ferrule, compressing and securing the vessel inside.
+Generally, the compression consists of tightening a nut onto the fitting over the piping and ferrule.
+Therefore, this compresses and secures the vessel inside.
 Standard compression fittings do not require tools to assemble, which makes them great for quick field installations.

 Similar to standard compression fittings, bite-type fittings require no special tools to assemble, but provide a stronger, higher pressure connection.

 Mechanical Grip Fittings

 Mechanical grip fittings are two-ferrule assemblies.
-The back ferrule grips the vessel while pressing up against the front ferrule, spring-loading the front ferrule and makes a seal between the piping and fitting body.
+The back ferrule grips the vessel while pressing up against the front ferrule.
+Therefore, this spring-loads the front ferrule and makes a seal between the piping and fitting body.

 These type of fittings have a body with a flared or coned end.
-Special flaring tools are utilized to install the vessel inside the flared end, which provides a deep seal.
+Special flaring tools are necessary to install the vessel inside the flared end.
+Therefore, this provides a deep seal.

 Crimp fittings require placing hose over a tubular end and crimping against it with one of the following:

 Specific surfaces are provided by end fittings for connecting vessels in pneumatic systems.

 Generally, these fittings disconnect via some type of collar retraction.
-These connections are great for sections of the system requiring frequent disconnection and re-connection.
+Therefore, these connections are great for sections of the system requiring frequent disconnection and re-connection.

-Threaded fittings consist of screw threads (built-in grooves) on their inner (female) or outer (male) surfaces designed to accept connections with matching threads.
+Threaded fittings consist of screw threads (built-in grooves) on their inner (female) or outer (male) surfaces, which are designed to accept connections with matching threads.
 Straight threads are threads that provide a simple connection but no guaranteed seal.